hep-gc/docker/external_cloud/csv2/separated_containers/single_host/README.md

-# csv2 to Run Jobs on an External Cloud from a Single Container with private web README
+# csv2 to Run Jobs on an External Cloud from Separate csv2 and Condor containers with private web README

 ## Introduction

 The files in this directory currently enable a user with access to both the elephant06.heprc.uvic.ca and htc-dev.heprc.uvic.ca computers to create a docker CENTOS 7 container which runs both [HTCondor](https://research.cs.wisc.edu/htcondor/description.html) and cloudscheduler version 2 to launch virtual machines (VMs) and run HTCondor jobs on external clusters.
-Once the csv2 image is created and pushe to the docker hub, (hopefully...) any user will be able to pull the image and have a running csv2 container.
+Once the csv2 image is created and pushed to the docker hub, the user can pull the image and have a running csv2 container.

 ## Prerequisites

-To successfully create and set up the csv2 container from scratch, the following pre-requisites are needed:
+To successfully create and set up the csv2 and condor containers from scratch, the following pre-requisites are needed:

 * Root access to the elephant06.heprc.uvic.ca and htc-dev.heprc.uvic.ca VMs